 It doesn’t have to be their sole task, but it should be a designated duty they’re meant to pursue.
 Otherwise, if none of your own workers have the bandwidth for marketing, then nothing is going to get done.

-2. FIND AN AGENCY THAT UNDERSTANDS B2B
+2. FIND A DIGITAL MARKETING AGENCY THAT UNDERSTANDS B2B

 There are millions of agencies out there, and many of them specialize in different tactics.